canonical/charm-relation-interfaces/interfaces/azure_storage/v0/README.md

 ## Behaviour

-Both the Requirer and the Provider must adhere to criteria to be compatible with this interface.
+Requirer and Provider must adhere to the following criteria to be considered compatible with this interface.

 ### Provider
 - It is expected to provide `storage-account`, `container` and `secret-key` fields corresponding to a storage account, container and the secret key corresponding to an Azure Storage account when a relation joins.
 As of now, the container is not automatically created when the relation is joined.